Logarithmic connections, WZNW action, and moduli of parabolic bundles on the sphere: Parabolic bundles and logarithmic connections

-where $d=mr+p,\;0\leq p <r$. \end{remark} \begin{remark} It is easy to describe the bundle $E^{\rho}$ explicitly in terms of another set of transition functions.
-Namely, since $X$ is non-compact, by a theorem of Stein the holomorphic vector bundle $E^{\rho}_{0}$ is trivial.
-This means that there is a holomorphic function $\Psi:\HH\to\mathrm{GL}(r,\CC)$ satisfying
+The vector bundle $E^{\rho}$ can also be described in terms of another set of transition functions (cf. \cite[Remark 6.2]{NS65}).
+Namely, since $X_{0}$ is non-compact, by a theorem of Stein the holomorphic vector bundle $E^{\rho}_{0}$ is trivial.
+Hence there is a holomorphic function $G:\HH\to\mathrm{GL}(r,\CC)$ satisfying

-so that the bundle map $\Psi\circ J^{-1}: E^{\rho}_{0}\to X\times\CC^{r}$ is an isomorphism.
-For any choice of representatives $U_{1},\cdots,U_{n}$, the function $\Psi$ can be written in the neighborhood of each $\tau_{i}$ as
+so that the bundle map $G\circ J^{-1}: E^{\rho}_{0}\to X_{0}\times\CC^{r}$ is an isomorphism.
+For any choice of representatives $U_{1},\cdots,U_{n}$, the function $G$ can be written in the neighborhood of each $\tau_{i}$ as